guerinjeanmarc/mcp-neo4j-graphrag/README.md

 **Parameters:** `cypher_query`, `vector_query`, `fulltext_query`, `params`

 **Example prompt:**
-> "Find movies similar to 'time travel adventure', then show me their directors and genres"
+> "In one query, what are the directors and genres of the movies about 'time travel adventure' "

 ## Configuration